WANGJH9953/CCID2021/README.md

-# The dataset for ID 950
+# The dataset for "Chinese Character Inpainting with Contextual Semantic Constraints", ACM-2021.